grow-graphics/gd/src/content/docs/guide/Core Concepts/variants.md

 ### Bring Your Own Vectors
 The functions available within the `Vector2`, `Vector2i`, `Vector3`, `Vector3i`, `Vector4`, and `Vector4i` packages
-can operate any matching vector types (as long as they share the same underlying `struct`), they are not requred by `graphics.gd` and you are more than welcome to define your own vector types with their own set of methods .
+can operate with any matching vector types (as long as they share the same underlying `struct`), they are not requred by `graphics.gd` and you are more than welcome to define your own vector types with their own set of methods .

 ```go